If you’re like me, you probably have at least one old laptop stuffed away in a drawer, together with a myriad of outdated mobile phones.

 Originally, choosing to install CloudReady meant having to get rid of your existing operating system.

-More recently, CloudReady comes with a dual boot feature which allows you to choose between Chrome or the older OS on your laptop, every time you start up.
+More recently, CloudReady comes with a dual boot feature that allows you to choose between Chrome or the older OS on your laptop, every time you startup.

 Before you start:

-Although we have said turn any old laptop into a Chromebook, there are limits.
+Although we have said to turn any old laptop into a Chromebook, there are limits.

 Most of the older laptops from the last eight to ten years should work.
 Neverware provides a list of certified models that the software has been tested on.
 But don’t panic if your computer is not on the list; we have heard many stories of successful installations on other laptops too.